• Best of Web

 Lions and Scavengers: The True Story of America by Ben Shapiro.
 It was largely the makers and not the takers, the lions and not the scavengers, that transformed a wilderness into a powerhouse of freedom and opportunity.
 On the eve of America’s 250th, refresh yourself with that incredible story.

 School Choice Around the World…And the Lessons We Can Learn by Pauline Dixon and Steve Humble.
-Americans will be surprised to learn that one reason the quality of education here is in a sad decline is that so many other countries employ more parental choice that we do.
+Americans will be surprised to learn that one reason the quality of education here is in a sad decline is that so many other countries employ more parental choice than we do.

 Path Lit By Lightning: The Life of Jim Thorpe by David Maraniss.
 Perhaps the greatest athlete in American history, Jim Thorpe displayed his remarkable talents across multiple sports.